FlyGoat/RyzenAdj/README.md

 Thanks a lot to "JustSkill" for his Amazing GUI interface!

+Also, you can choose [le.storm1er/ryzen-controller](https://gitlab.com/le.storm1er/ryzen-controller) as a alternative GUI interface.

 ## Usage
 The command line interface is identical on both Windows and Unix-Like OS.